What is Marketing Automation and how does it work?

 • Trigger 4: the visitor signs up for the webinar

 A successful start with marketing automation requires a clear strategy.
-By working step by step, you lay a solid foundation and prevent automation from becoming a stand-alone project.
-To help you get off to a good start, we have developed a practical step-by-step plan that guides you from orientation to selection:
+By working step by step,you lay a solid foundation and prevent automation from becoming a separate project.
+To get you off to a good start,we have developed a practical step-by-step plan that guides you fromorientation to selection:

-Start by formulating concrete goals.
-Do you want to generate more leads, improve customer retention or improve the customer experience?
+Start by setting concrete goals.
+Do you want to generate more leads,improve customer retention or improve the customer experience?
 Involve your key stakeholders in the process.
-Then set measurable KPIs to these goals, such as the number of new contacts per month or the percentage of returning customers.
+Then set measurable KPIs to these goals,such as the number of new contacts per month or the percentage of returning customers.

-Make sure you have valuable content that fits the different stages of the customer journey.
-Consider inspirational articles for new visitors, product information for exploratory customers and service messages for existing relationships.
+Provide valuable content that fits the different stages of the customer journey.
+Think inspirational articles for new visitors,product information for exploratory customers and service messages for existing relationships.
 Create a content calendar in advance so you know which messages to deploy at what time.

-Analyze how your campaigns are performing and try different variants.
-Small changes in subject lines, timing or content can have a big impact on results.
+Analyze how your campaigns are performing and try different variations.
+Small adjustments in subject lines,timing or content can have a big impact on results.
 Use data from your reports to inform improvements instead of working by feel.

 6. Scale up

-When the initial workflows are working well, you can expand further.
-Add new channels, refine your segmentation and integrate more data to make the customer journey even more personalized.
+Once the initial workflows are working well,you can expand further.
+Add new channels,refine your segmentation and integrate more data to make the customer journey even more personal.
 Regularly review whether the automation still fits the organization's goals.

 FAQ